flipacholas/Architecture-of-consoles/articles/playstation.Rmd.md

 > Models and textures wobble due to lack of an FPU

 An FPU does not dictate whether a system can operate fractional numbers.
 The PS1, like any other computer without a hardware FPU, can still perform fixed-point arithmetic.
 Furthermore, floating-point numbers can also be computed (just slower) through software.
-In essence, **FPUs are accelerators**, do not confuse them with the concept of decimal numbers or with an ALU (the critical portion of a CPU responsible for arithmetic operations).
+In essence, **FPUs are accelerators**; do not confuse them with the concept of decimal numbers or with an ALU (the critical portion of a CPU responsible for arithmetic operations).

 > Models and textures wobble due to the GPU's integer coordinate system